 Explore any upcoming assignments and other RoboBlocky activities for your grade level.
 If you have trouble, explore lower grade level activities, or if you want more of a challenge, explore higher grade activities.

 The RoboBlocky Full Curriculum consists of Free Curriculum and Prime Curriculum.
 The Prime Curriculum for authorized instructors and their students for classroom and/or distance learning consists of grade-level courses in CS/STEAM with Robotics and Mathematics with Robotics.

 This Student's Guide provides an overview of the curriculum and how to get started.

-It is recommended that students who are new to RoboBlockly take advantage of the interactive tutorials and instructional videos available via the Tutorials button at the upper left in the RoboBlocky interface (or at www.roboblocky.com/tutorials):
+It is recommended that students who are new to RoboBlocky take advantage of the interactive tutorials and instructional videos available on the Tutorials and Documentation page.
+Click the "Tutorials" button at the upper left in the RoboBlocky interface (or go to www.roboblocky.com/tutorials):